SoftUni-Internal/interactive-content/EN/00-Final-Exam/05-Problem-06.md

 [task-description]
 # Description

-Create a function that tracks your team's performance at a Christmas charity tournament.
+Create a program, which tracks your team's performance at a Christmas charity tournament.

 Every day you get game names until the "**Finish**" command.